Stay up-to-date with performances and activities happening at Trinity Laban.

 The Research Department regularly organises research seminars, symposia and other events.
-Please find below information on the current seminar series as well as on recent and forthcoming conferences and events.
+Please find below information on the current seminar series and other forthcoming events.

 Research Seminars take place on occasional Tuesdays and Wednesdays from 17.00 in the Lecture Theatre, Laban Building and are followed by drinks in the Laban Bar - all welcome!

 The 2013-14 series commences with seminars by Trinity Laban's rececently appointed Readers:

 Tuesday 5 November 2013

 Revisiting An Eighteenth-Century Conversation: filming Mozart's 'Kegelstatt' Trio

 In 2012 John Irving made a documentary film with Ensemble DeNOTE about performance practice issues in Mozart's 'Kegelstatt' Trio for Clarinet, Viola and Piano, K.498 (composed in 1784 for Mozart himself, his colleague Anton Stadler and his piano pupil Franziska von Jaquin).
 Among the issues discussed were the scaling of performance gestures and sound production in chamber music played on period instruments; performer creativity (especially improvised embellishment); and the relation of period instrument technology to Mozart's musical language.

 This seminar will introduce the film documentary, including the preparatory stages, scripting and editing, and attempt a reflective assessment - one year on - of what it set out to achieve, touching inevitably on the question: 'So how would we do it differently next time?'
 The documentary will also be screened.

 Tuesday 26 November 2013

 Dr Sam Hayden (Trinity Laban)